Home > How Does a Car Loan Balloon Payment Work?

 If you’re on the hunt for a car loan, you may have come across the option of a balloon payment in your search.
 Although a car loan balloon payment could make your repayments smaller, it won’t make your loan any less expensive.
-As a result, it’s important to make sure you know the benefits and risks before you make a call.
+As a result, it’s essential to make sure you know the benefits and risks before you make a call.
 Let’s take a look at the key factors to keep in mind when weighing up your options.

 A car loan balloon payment is when you make a certain amount of small loan payments and finish the loan with one large payment.
 You might be able to find some car loans that have balloon payments for lowering your initial repayments without extending the loan term.
 Car loan balloon payments are also common on car leases.